Irving Ives: Early life and education

 Irving Ives was born in Bainbridge, New York, to George Albert and Lucie Hough (née Keeler) Ives.
 His ancestors came from England to the United States, where they settled in Boston, Massachusetts in 1635; they later helped found Quinnipiac Colony in 1638, and lived in Vermont before moving to New York in 1795.
 His father worked in the coal and feed business.
 He received his early education at public schools in Bainbridge and Oneonta, graduating from Oneonta High School in 1914.

 Ives attended Hamilton College for two years before enlisting in the U.S. Army following the entry of the United States into World War I in 1917.
 During the war, he served with the 5th Division in France and Germany, assigned primarily to the 61st Infantry Regiment.
 He participated in the Meuse-Argonne and Saint-Mihiel campaigns and was honorably discharged as a first lieutenant in 1919.
-He then resumed his studies at Hamilton, where he received a Bachelor of Arts degree in 1920 and graduated as a member of the Phi Beta Kappa Society.
+He then resumed his studies at Hamilton, where he received a Bachelor of Arts degree in 1920 and graduated as a member of Phi Beta Kappa society.